 Healthy cake pops are perfect for parties

-You don't even need to make them into cake pops if you don't want to - they still look, and taste, lovely when served as energy bites.
+You don't even need to make them into cake pops if you don't want to - they still look, and taste, lovely when served as energy balls.

 Why not make decorating the cake pops a party activity?

 You could even get the children to decorate their own cake pop.
 Try out some different toppings first.

-These cake pops are vegan – however, if you want to add chocolate or sprinkles to them be sure to check the ingredients first.
-Did you know I also have a vegan food blog, Cook Veggielicious?
+However, if you want to add chocolate or sprinkles to them be sure to check the ingredients first.

-How to make healthy cake pops:
+How to make healthy cake pops

 Healthy cake pops

-- 250 g dates ideally medjool
+- 250 g dates ideally medjool*, roughly chopped

 - 100 g cashew nuts use sunflower seeds if allergies

-- 1 tbsp raw cacao powder
+- 1 tablespoon cocoa powder or cacao powder

-- 1 tbsp maple syrup
+- 1 tablespoon maple syrup

-Lightly oil your hands and roll them out into 12 small balls.
+- Lightly oil your hands and roll them out into 12 small balls.
 Don't make them too big or they'll be too heavy for the cake pop sticks.

-Put your sprinkles or desired topping in a bowl and roll the balls in it to cover.
+- Put your sprinkles or desired topping in a bowl and roll the balls in it to cover.

-Place a cake pop stick or lolly stick in the centre of each cake pop.
+- Place a cake pop stick or lolly stick in the centre of each cake pop.

-Chill in the fridge for at least 30 minutes.
+- Chill in the fridge for at least 30 minutes.